 Back in Denver

-With my return to Denver, I am looking at making some changes to Dangerous Theatre.
-While I still plan to focus on bringing new, original and daring works to the stage, I also plan to start looking at adaptations of the classics.
+With my return to Denver, I made some changes to Dangerous Theatre.
+While I still focused on bringing new, original and daring works to the stage, I also started considering adaptations of the classics.
 Someone once told me I had "power" because I owned a theatre.
-I didn't really believe him at the time, now I see how lucky I am to have a stage of my own and plan to write more myself and perform more solo shows.
-I also plan to expand Friday nights to be more like a comedy club with offerings of sketch, improv and stand-up.
-So keep an eye on what we are doing.
-You might find something you like.
-I hope to see you at the theatre.
-Please feel free to introduce yourself. ;)
+I didn't really believe him at the time, now I understand how lucky I am to have a stage of my own.
+Of course, Just as I was in the midst of producing a season of new works of my own, and preparing to take my adaptation of Macbeth to the Orlando Fringe...Fucking COVID!

 Post Covid?